xelalexv/dregsy/README.md

     # 'mappings' is a list of 'from':'to' pairs that define mappings of image
     # paths in the source registry to paths in the destination; 'from' is
     # required, while 'to' can be dropped if the path should remain the same as
     # 'from'.
+Regular expressions are supported in both fields (read on below
-Additionally, the tags being synced for a mapping can be limited
+    # for more details).
+Additionally, the tags being synced for a mapping can
-    # by providing a 'tags' list.
-When omitted, all image tags are synced.
+    # be limited by providing a 'tags' list.
+When omitted, all image tags are
+    # synced.
     mappings:
       - from: test/image
         to: archive/test/image